EDS-Bioinformatics-Laboratory/ENCORE/00_README-FIRST.md

 * **Navigate.html**.
 Open in your browser to navigate the standardized file system.
 * **Navigate.py**.
 Standalone Python 3 script to generate Navigate.html to navigate the FSS.
 Can be run from the command line (Navigate.py -h)
 * **Navigate_U.sh**.
 Shell script to run Navigate on Unix/Linux systems.
 Change the first line (#!/usr/bin/Python) if necessary.
 Make executable using chmod +x
 * There are also executables available for Windows and Mac OS.
-These are not available from GitHub but   are found at Zenodo (DOI: https://doi.org/10.5281/zenodo.7985655; https://zenodo.org/record/7985655)):
+These are are available from the GitHub *release* and also from Zenodo (DOI: https://doi.org/10.5281/zenodo.7985655; https://zenodo.org/record/7985655)):
   * **Navigate_W.exe**.
 Windows executable if you don't have Python installed (Navigate.exe -h).
   * **Navigate_M**.
 MacOS executable (macOS 13.3.1 (Ventura), Apple M1)
   * **Navigate_MacIntel**.
 MacOS executable (macOS 10.13.6 (High Sierra), Intel Core i5 )